 Cervical cancer develops in the cervix (the lower part of the uterus).

-In the United States, cervical cancer (cervical carcinoma) is the third most common gynecologic cancer among all women and the most common among younger women.
-It usually affects women aged 35 to 55, but it can affect women as young as 20.
+In the United States, cervical cancer (cervical carcinoma) is the third most common gynecologic cancer among all women and is common among younger women.
+The average age at diagnosis is about 50, but it can affect women as young as 20.